MEDICINE MAKING COURSE

 Most of our students enroll in the program for their own personal use, and aren’t looking to gain a certificate.
 If this describes you, feel free to move at your own pace, watching the videos and preparing any of the recipes as you fancy.
 Since the course is yours for life, there’s no pressure to complete the materials at a certain time.
 But remember that you only have six months to ask us questions.
 We believe this deadline serves as an extra nudge to explore the course materials.
 You will, however, have continued access to the graduate forum for as long as you’d like—a diverse place to seek support amongst the ongoing community of herbal medicine-makers.

 For those of you who would like to earn a certificate, you have six months to complete the program.
 Upon completion of all assignments and electronic submission of experiential projects, (within 6 months of enrolling and after paying your tuition in full) we’ll send you a beautiful printable certificate via e-mail.
-The certificate will state the number of hours and subjects covered.
+The certificate will state that you completed this 150-hour course and list the subjects covered.
 Currently, there is no certifying or licensing agency in the United States for herbalists, so there is no such thing as a certified or licensed herbalist, despite what some schools advertise.
 However, many people find that a certificate fairly represents the hours and dedication poured into one’s herbal studies.
 Additionally, a certificate offers a sense of pride for completing the program.
 We want to be clear that we are not an accredited University or vocational school.
 We are a school of traditional herbal medicine.
+Read more about herbal certification here.

 Yes!
 All weight and volume measurements are given in both standard (non-metric; ounces and cups) and metric (sensible; grams and milliliters).
-Please note Mountain Rose Herbs and Villagers do not ship internationally so their student discounts are available only to students living in the US (and Canada for Mountain Rose Herbs).
+Please note Villagers does not ship internationally so their student discount is available only to students living in the US.

 We have worked hard to offer this program at an affordable price and ask that you respect all the time, effort and trust put into its creation by keeping your login information to yourself.
 When you sign up for this course you enter a pact of community trust along with every one of the students and teachers.
 It is, of course, always okay to share your own insights and inspirations with friends and family, but building a healing community begins with respectfully supporting one another in our livelihoods.
 So we thank you in advance for helping us to build a stronger, more trusting community by keeping your login information to yourself.

-However, we do encourage sharing your course materials with your children under 18.
+However, we do encourage sharing your course materials with your children ages 13 and up.
 We want to nurture the next generation of plant lovers and medicine makers.
 This is a great program for homeschooling families with older children and teenagers interested in herbal medicine.
 If you wish to share the course with your children, be sure to watch our sample videos and lesson plans to gauge the level of instruction before enrolling.
-In other words, the video and written materials may be too advanced for young learners.
+Please contact the school for more details if you wish to use this program for your homeschooling curriculum.